dnogu/tofu-apply/README.md

 ---

 *This action applies OpenTofu configurations.
-For planning only, use the `tofu-plan` action.*
+For planning, use the `tofu-plan` action.*